Web Workers Architecture & Communication

 Lifecycle Management & Execution Contexts

 Understanding the Main Thread vs Worker Thread Lifecycle reveals critical synchronization windows.
-Workers start in an idle state, transition to running upon first message, and enter terminated only after explicit teardown.
+Workers start in an uninitialized state, become active once their script runs, and only stop when explicitly terminated or when they call self.close().

 Error boundaries operate independently across threads.
 Unhandled rejections in workers do not bubble to the main thread.
 You must attach onerror and unhandledrejection listeners, serialize the stack, and forward it via the message channel.